 Maybe not.
 Many of these concepts do translate.

-When we talk about the startup world, an ecosystem is the combination of the founders, the ventures they start and grow, and the people working directly on those (the biotic) and what I’ve called startup derivatives (the abiotic) - i.e. the things that exist to support, encourage, protect and grow these ventures: incubators (a.k.a. innovation hubs + clusters), accelerators, shared working spaces, venture funds, angel groups, government economic development agencies, etc.
+When we talk about the startup world, an ecosystem is the combination of the founders, the ventures they start and grow, and the people working directly on those (the biotic) and what we might call startup derivatives (the abiotic) - i.e. the things that exist to support, encourage, protect and grow these ventures: incubators (a.k.a. innovation hubs + technology clusters), accelerators, shared working spaces, venture funds, angel groups, government economic development agencies, etc.

 This startup ecosystem is also constantly changing in response to external and internal forces - new ventures are started and funded (through investment or grants or both), some quickly die, some grow large, some are acquired which creates a feedback loop, releasing capital and people with relevant experience back into the system to the benefit of the companies that follow them.